decentraland/adr/content/ADR-206-backpack-v2-back-end-dependencies.md

 This option aims to have an intermediary service, out of the Decentraland protocol, and enable use cases for our reference client.
 In this approach we would be using the endpoints resulting from Option 3 in the service for wearables and doing the merge of the three while paginating the results to the client.
 In this case the solution in the frontend side would be similar to Option 1, having a single endpoint for paginating all kinds of wearables.
 It remains to be analyzed where this intermediate service would be hosted, whether inside or outside the Catalysts.

+## Participants
+- Santi Andrade
+- Nico Lorusso
+- Davide Jensen
+- Matias Pentreath
+- Pedro Tamborindeguy
+- Mariano Goldman
+- Miguel Oliva

+## RFC 2119 and RFC 8174
+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.